elastic/ebpf/docs/proposals/feature-detection.md

 Also, it needs to parse the kernel config.

-To avoid writing a parser for the Kernel config, a easier/cleaner approach would be to write an eBPF program that uses **Kconfig externs** to probe the Kernel configs and then stores such values in a pinned map.
+To avoid writing a parser for the Kernel config, an easier/cleaner approach would be to write an eBPF program that uses **Kconfig externs** to probe the Kernel configs and then stores such values in a pinned map.
 By loading this probe at the start of our future programs pipeline, we can avoid parsing multiple times the Kernel config (read below).

-But such approach requires anyways the Kernel config (eg., `/proc/config.gz`).
+But such approaches require the Kernel config (eg., `/proc/config.gz`).

 Anyways, for the sake of completeness, this is how **Kconfig externs** are used: